LesFerch/RightClickTools/README.md

 6. If you skipped step 4, then, in the SmartScreen window, click **More info** and then **Run anyway**.
 7. Click **OK** when the **Done** message box appears.

+When Right-click Tools is installed as a portable app, you will NOT see the app listed under **Apps** or **Programs and Files**.

 ## Install and Remove

-Right-click Tools is a portable app.
-That is, you can place the files wherever you like and you will NOT see the app listed under **Apps** or **Programs and Files**.
-However, there is an install/remove procedure that adds, or removes, the commands to/from the context menu.
+The app's install/remove procedure adds, or removes, the commands to/from the context menu.
 Those commands all use **RightClickTools.exe**, so the files must remain in place after doing the **Install**.

 The **Remove** option removes the context menu entries and the scheduled task item (for administrators).
 It does not delete the app files.